adatainment/evolution-sdk/packages/evolution/docs/modules/sdk/builders/TransactionBuilder.ts.md

    * When wallet is omitted, provider is only used if you call provider methods directly.
    */
   readonly provider?: Provider.Provider

+  /**
+   * Network type for slot configuration in script evaluation.
+   *
+   * Used to determine the correct slot configuration when evaluating Plutus scripts.
+   * Each network has different genesis times and slot configurations.
+   *
+   * Options:
+   * - `"Mainnet"`: Production network
+   * - `"Preview"`: Preview testnet
+   * - `"Preprod"`: Pre-production testnet
+   * - `"Custom"`: Custom network (emulator/devnet) - requires slotConfig in BuildOptions
+   *
+   * When omitted, defaults to "Mainnet".
+   *
+   * @default "Mainnet"
+   * @since 2.0.0
+   */
+  readonly network?: Network

   // Future fields:
   // readonly costModels?: Uint8Array // Cost models for script evaluation